EddyTheAnimator1/Rec-Room-Patches/README.md

 3. Open Release.exe, Press 1, Input steam username + password that OWNS rec room, enter manifest id.
 4. After it completes the downloading and patching.
 Decide if you want a shortcut (on your desktop) then press y.
 It will open the directory.
 Lauch Recroom_Release.exe !!
 And, that's it!

-# Why do i need patches?
-Just bundle the game for me!
-You need patches because rec room comes with it's own website reaches within it / connections.
-Patches make it possible for me to modify the data and ensure you can connect.

-I'm trying to save storage as much as i can while saving time on other builds.
-Making them available for me to patch.

-Plus, i can recopy patch.json files to OTHER manifests.
-Literally saving hours of manual editing of other files.
-It's effective and quick!

 ## Patch table + Downloads table

 These are all of the builds (Yes, literally ever made before April 6 2026) that i've managed to patch.